Skip to main content

 Equal Opportunities Employer

-EQUAL EMPLOYMENT OPPORTUNITY/AFFIRMATIVE ACTION POLICY SEC.
-201
+EQUAL EMPLOYMENT OPPORTUNITY/SECTION 503/VEVRAA POLICY SEC.
+201 ____________________________________________________________________

 Church & Dwight is committed to equal employment opportunity and to compliance with all federal, state and local laws prohibiting workplace discrimination and unlawful retaliation.
 Consistent with this commitment, it is the policy of this Company that no employee or applicant will be discriminated against because of race (including the characteristic of natural hair, such as afros, braids, twists, and locks), color, creed, religion (including dress and grooming practices), sex, pregnancy (including breast feeding and conditions relating to breast feeding and child birth), gender, gender identity, gender expression, age, national origin, ancestry, ethnicity, citizenship status, marital or familial status, domestic partnership or civil union status, sexual orientation, protected veteran or military status, genetic information, physical and mental disability, use of a guide or support animal to assist with a disability, relationship or association with a person with a disability, atypical hereditary cellular or blood trait, AIDS and HIV status, possession of a GED rather than a high school diploma or based on any other condition or characteristic protected by applicable law.

-This Company will consider individuals for positions based upon their qualifications to perform valid job requirements.
+This Company will consider individuals for positions based upon their qualifications to perform essential job function with or without accommodations.
 It is also the policy of this Company to administer all phases of its personnel activity, including recruitment, employment, placement, upgrading, training, promotion, demotion, transfer, separation, layoff, recall, compensation, benefits, education, recreation, and all other conditions or privileges of employment without regard to race (including the characteristic of natural hair, such as afros, braids, twists, and locks), color, creed, religion (including dress and grooming practices), sex, pregnancy (including breast feeding and conditions relating to breast feeding and child birth), gender, gender identity, gender expression, age, national origin, ancestry, ethnicity, citizenship status, marital or familial status, domestic partnership or civil union status, sexual orientation, protected veteran or military status, genetic information, physical and mental disability, use of a guide or support animal for disability, relationship or association with a person with a disability, atypical hereditary cellular or blood trait, AIDS and HIV status, possession of a GED rather than a high school diploma or any other condition or characteristic protected by applicable law.
 Sexual harassment or any other kind of harassment based upon a characteristic protected by law, including harassment based on sexual orientation, will not be tolerated.

 Every Supervisor, Manager, member of the Human Resources Department and employee must follow and adhere to this EEO Policy.